Lawson Crouse

-Lawson Crouse (born June 23, 1997) is a Canadian professional ice hockey winger and alternate captain for the Utah Mammoth of the National Hockey League (NHL).
+Lawson Crouse (born June 23, 1997) is a Canadian professional ice hockey player who is a winger and alternate captain for the Utah Mammoth of the National Hockey League (NHL).
 He was part of the Canadian gold medal-winning team at the 2015 World Junior Ice Hockey Championships.
 Crouse was drafted in the first round (11th overall) by the Florida Panthers in the 2015 NHL entry draft and was traded to the Arizona Coyotes in August 2016.
 He is also nicknamed 'The Sheriff' by the team and fans for his tough, physical play.

 Early life

 Crouse was born on June 23, 1997, in Mount Brydges, Ontario, the youngest child of Mike, a minor ice hockey coach, and Kristen, a school principal.
 Crouse's grandfather was a devoted professional baseball fan who took his grandson to many Montreal Expos games and trips to other ballparks.
 While Crouse played some baseball as a first and third baseman, he also played lacrosse and ice hockey, and devoted himself to the last of the three as an adolescent.
 Crouse met his best friend, future National Hockey League (NHL) player Travis Konecny, while the two were trying out for the same hockey team at the age of six.
 The pair went on to play on the same offensive line on their minor hockey team, the Elgin-Middlesex Chiefs of the Alliance Hockey organization, with Crouse at centre and Konecny on the wing.
 Crouse was the third-highest scoring Alliance Hockey skater in the 2012–13 season, with 22 goals and 50 points in 27 regular-season games.
 He received a four-game suspension during the Alliance Hockey playoffs, but returned to score a hat-trick and two additional assists, helping Elgin-Middlesex to defeat Kitchener 9–3 and send the Chiefs to the finals.
 The Chiefs swept Waterloo 4–0 in the Alliance championships, and Crouse added another four goals and two assists in five OHL Cup games.